Agriculture

 • Regulate the water flow through a small pipe or through the holes made on the mulch film by keeping the laterals and drippers on top of the mulch film in the inter-cultivation practices.

-Best Practices for Agricultural Mulching
+What are the Best Practices for Agricultural Mulching in India?

 • Apply the mulching film at the right temperature for crop planting.
 The soil should be moist and well-prepared at the time of mulching application.